cvmbsOne/VetQualPub/README.md

    - ID
    - presentationDate
    - entryDate
-   The two date fields should be of the form mm/dd/yyyy.
 4. Records must have matching entries in the ‘caseNum’ field to be correctly joined between sheets - this is the primary key that all comparative analysis hinges on
 5. All continuous, numerical columns MUST be devoid of string-type data in order for the column to be recognized as and included in continuous-variable analysis. *(ex. “?1.0” is not allowed, please use “1.0”)* These fields include: